Koenkk/zigbee2mqtt.io/docs/devices/LA-5KEY-RGBW.md

 ---
-title: "Prolight PROLIGHT_REMOTE_CONTROL control via MQTT"
+title: "Ynoa LA-5KEY-RGBW control via MQTT"
-description: "Integrate your Prolight PROLIGHT_REMOTE_CONTROL via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Ynoa LA-5KEY-RGBW via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
-addedAt: 2022-03-01T09:06:16
+addedAt: 2022-04-30T08:00:58
 pageClass: device-page
 ---